 A. price your nightly rate low then go high.

 People who pay very little for a product or service are more likely to give the product or service very high reviews.
-Starting out on Air BnB, the importance of reviews cannot be overstated – reviews are so important they are practically worth paying for when you consider how many guests a handful of 5-star review lure in.
+Starting out on Airbnb, the importance of reviews cannot be overstated – reviews are so important they are practically worth paying for when you consider how many guests a handful of 5-star reviews lure in.
 (Point of note: you can ask for reviews but are prohibited from actually paying for them).
 Luring guests in with a very low nightly rate is a great way to get those critical first reviews.

 Caveat: My experience was that the guests who booked at a lower price tended to show less respect for my home.
 If I was starting from square one, I might be pickier about reservations I accepted.
 For example, I’d check if the guest had reviews from other hosts and wasn’t a new account.

-Once you have a handful of great reviews, raise your nightly rate.
+Once you have a handful of great Airbnb reviews, raise your nightly rate.
 Once I had 10+ five star reviews I found that could get the same number of bookings with a 30% higher nightly rate as I could at the lower rate.

 B. Know your local Airbnb market